Bilateral relations Switzerland–Japan

 Swiss Nationals in Japan

-At the end of 2021, there were 1,800 Swiss nationals living in Japan.
+At the end of 2024, there were 1,996 Swiss nationals living in Japan.

-History of Bilateral Relations
+History of bilateral relations

 Switzerland has a long history of interest in Japan.
 The first trade delegation, led by watch industry representative Aimé Humbert, visited Japan in 1863.
 This visit resulted in the conclusion of a trade and friendship agreement the following year.